AMDRAS COURSES IN MELBOURNE

 Facilitative mediators are taught the theory and skills necessary to guide parties through a process where they will explore the dispute and underlying conflict, speak with each other directly, and prepare to make decisions regarding solutions or next steps (self-determination)

-Facilitative mediators do not offer advice or suggest ideas for solving the issues
+Facilitative mediators do not provide advice, pressure parties to make or accept offers, or suggest ideas for solving the matter

 We believe that effective approaches to dispute resolution require contemporary thinking and the incorporation of theoretically driven and evidence-based psychological concepts into a mediator’s skill-base and understanding